-Waverton Tactical Equity Fund
+Waverton Strategic Equity Fund

-The investment objective of Waverton Tactical Equity Fund is to achieve capital growth and income through investment of up to 100 per cent. of its assets in international equities either by way of direct investment or through the use of collective investment schemes to provide exposure to the underlying asset class.
-Depending on market circumstances the Fund may also invest directly in Structured Products which are listed, traded or dealt in on a Regulated Market to enhance upside potential or offer protection against market movements.
-The Fund's investment strategy shall not be specific to any particular industry sector or geographic region and the Fund may invest to a significant degree in securities of issuers established in Emerging Market Countries.
+The investment objective of Waverton Strategic Equity Fund is to achieve capital growth and income through investment of up to 100 per cent. of its assets in international equities either by way of direct investment or through the use of collective investment schemes to provide exposure to the underlying asset class.
+Depending on market circumstances, the Fund may also invest directly in: (i) Structured Products which are listed, traded or dealt in on a Regulated Market to enhance upside potential or offer protection against market movements; and (ii)Debt Securities.
+The Fund's investment strategy shall not be specific to any particular industry sector or geographic region and the Fund may invest up to 20% of its assets in securities of issuers established in Emerging Market Countries.